 Categories of Use

-Because the Calculation Tree focuses on one specific variable in your software, typically at a specific line in the source code, there are a couple of significant ways in which the report and the tool differ.
+Because the Data Flow focuses on one specific variable in your software, typically at a specific line in the source code, there are a couple of significant ways in which the report and the tool differ.

 As a result, tracking the data flow transitively across variables can involve examining the sections in Variable Dependencies for related variables.
 A given related variable can be identified through the source code snippet displayed in the Contributing Statements or Impacted Statements subsection.
 Moving to the section for that related variable is aided by the report window's symbol-based and string-based search functions.

 Even with these aids, this process can be cumbersome if you limit your analysis to using just the Variable Dependencies report.
-First using the Variable Dependencies report to identify any assignments of interest, and then launching the Calculation Tree to examine such assignments in detail is the quickest and easiest approach to exploring full transitive data flows in your software.
+First using the Variable Dependencies report to identify any assignments of interest, and then launching the Data Flow to examine such assignments in detail is the quickest and easiest approach to exploring full transitive data flows in your software.